-OPEB includes the direct payment of benefits and also explicit and implicit rate subsidies.
 An implicit rate subsidy is also referred to as a "blended premium rate."
 It is caused by the inclusion of retirees in the same cost pool as active employees.
-As a result, retirees have the same premium rates as active employees and the rates for active employees implicitly subsidize the rates for retirees (for example - the state's PEBB plan).
+As a result, retirees have the same premium rates as active employees and the rates for active employees implicitly subsidize the rates for retirees.
 This implicit subsidy is OPEB and must be included in the OPEB liability - even if retirees pay 100 percent of their premiums.